 NCDA has been approved by NBCC as an Approved Continuing Education Provider, ACEP #1003.
 Programs that do not qualify for NBCC credit are clearly identified.
 NCDA is solely responsible for all aspects of this program.

-After the event, NCDA will send an electronic link to the evaluation.
-After completion of the evaluation, the system will direct you to your online membership record where continuing education transcript can be printed.
+After the event, NCDA will send an electronic link to the evaluation form.
+After completion of the evaluation, the system will direct you to your online membership record where your continuing education transcript can be printed.

 Optional Pre-Conference Professional Development Institutes (additional fee required to participate); 4 Continuing Education Hours